Trbaa/Running-data-pub/README.md

 - Real-time tracking and prediction
 - Web or mobile interface for live feedback while running
 - Smarter models and personalized predictions

+  ## Try it yourself!
+  - Add folder 'data'
+  - Import your gpx files into 'data'
+  - Start the program :)